wwPDB/py-wwpdb_apps_val_rel/README.md

 To make priority queues, pass an argument of --priority to PopulateValidateRelease, ValidationReleaseServiceHandler, and find_and_run_missing.

+Priority queues cannot write to or read from non-priority queues, and an error is thrown if you attempt to mix them.

-All of them must have an argument of --priority for any particular priority queue.
+Therefore, an argument of --priority is always specified for priority queues.

 The priority values are determined automatically, with higher values having higher priority.